 Sweet Potato Chickpea Buddha Bowl

-- 2 Tbsp olive, melted coconut, or grape seed oil
+- 2 Tbsp olive, melted coconut, or avocado oil

 - 1/4 tsp each salt + pepper